Posted in: EventsLast update: 10/09/19

 In any promotional campaign, you want to maximize participation.
 So it’s important that your followers can take part easily.
 Share your campaign on all your social networks, including Facebook, Twitter, Instagram and YouTube.

-For Twitter and Instagram users, you can make the competition even easier.
+You can even collect entries for your photo contest or writing competition from Twitter and Instagram.
 When users post with your chosen hashtag, you can automatically collect the text, photo or video that they’ve shared.
 Then you can display all the competition entries in a public gallery.

 Make sure you choose a hashtag that’s relevant to the International Day of Peace, but still unique.
 You don’t want your campaign to get mixed up with someone else’s!
 Read this post for tips on creating a viral hashtag.